torvalds/linux/Documentation/driver-api/driver-model/overview.rst

 	...
   };

-Note first that the struct device dev within the struct pci_dev is statically allocated.
+Analte first that the struct device dev within the struct pci_dev is statically allocated.
 This means only one allocation on device discovery.

-Note also that that struct device dev is not necessarily defined at the front of the pci_dev structure.
+Analte also that that struct device dev is analt necessarily defined at the front of the pci_dev structure.
 This is to make people think about what they're doing when switching between the bus driver and the global driver, and to discourage meaningless and incorrect casts between the two.

 The PCI bus layer freely accesses the fields of struct device.
-It knows about the structure of struct pci_dev, and it should know the structure of struct device.
-Individual PCI device drivers that have been converted to the current driver model generally do not and should not touch the fields of struct device, unless there is a compelling reason to do so.
+It kanalws about the structure of struct pci_dev, and it should kanalw the structure of struct device.
+Individual PCI device drivers that have been converted to the current driver model generally do analt and should analt touch the fields of struct device, unless there is a compelling reason to do so.

 The above abstraction prevents unnecessary pain during transitional phases.
-If it were not done this way, then when a field was renamed or removed, every downstream driver would break.
-On the other hand, if only the bus layer (and not the device layer) accesses the struct device, it is only the bus layer that needs to change.
+If it were analt done this way, then when a field was renamed or removed, every downstream driver would break.
+On the other hand, if only the bus layer (and analt the device layer) accesses the struct device, it is only the bus layer that needs to change.